Sae Miyazawa: Solo activities and acting career

 As a member of the AKB48 group, Miyazawa has been promoted in many of AKB48's own shows, but also frequently appeared in Japanese radio and TV.
 She has published two photobooks; one in 2009 titled "Kanojo" and one in 2015 titled "Namida no Yukue".
 Occasionally, she was cast as an actress for feature films, stage plays and Japanese TV dramas.
 In January 2014, Miyazawa was selected to play a major role in the stage play Wings of Kuzariana (クザリアーナの翼), the 13th volume of the Gorgeous Earth series, which was performed in Tokyo, Osaka, Nagoya, and Fukuoka.
 In July 2014, it was announced that she would play the male lead role in the stage adaption of the manga "AKB49: Ren'ai Kinshi Jōrei".
 2014 ended with her being cast in ntv's special primetime drama "Dr. Nurse Aid" (Dr.ナースエイド) in November.
 In March 2015, she performed in the gala concert celebrating the 20th anniversary of the stage play series Gorgeous Earth, she appeared in 2013/2014.
 Some months later, it was announced that Miyazawa would perform in the stage adaptation of the popular shōjo manga "Crest of the Royal Family" by Chieko Hosokawa, scheduled for 2016.
 She was cast for the role of the main protagonist, sharing the role with Seiko Niizuma.

 After finishing the play, Miyazawa collaborated with the cosplay boy group ARSMAGNA on their single Kibun Joujou, and concluded the year by scoring a main role in the TV Asahi drama Ossan's Love.
 She also appeared in a number of TV variety programs, for example Hirunandesu! and Rôkaru rosen basu noritsugi no tabi.

 In July 2018, Miyazawa terminated her contract with Flave Entertainment, and signed to media agency Horipro Entertainment a year later.
 In between she was on a hiatus from entertainment.
 As of 2019, Miyazawa has become a regular musical actress, having appeared nationwide in a number of successful stage plays, with her most recent signing as a double cast with accomplished Japanese singer May J. in the Japanese run of West Side Story.
+In 2022, she was cast as Sawa Kaizaki in Ultraman Decker on TV Tokyo, the 34th installment of the Ultraman Series.
+She reprised her role in the sequel movie Ultraman Decker Finale: Journey to Beyond.